Israeli Prime Minister Benjamin Netanyahu's Criminal Trial Postponed by COVID-19 Restrictions

 Netanyahu’s legal troubles stood at the center of Israel’s recent parliamentary election, the third such vote in less than a year.
 As previous elections last April and September, the March 2 vote also ended inconclusively.

-Netanyahu’s opponent, Benny Gantz, refuses to sit with him in the government and has been looking to push for legislation in the incoming parliament that would bar anyone indicted for a crime from leading a government — in effect disqualifying Netanyahu from remaining prime minister.
+Netanyahu’s opponent Gantz refuses to sit with him in the government and has been looking to push for legislation in the incoming parliament that would bar anyone indicted for a crime from leading a government — in effect disqualifying Netanyahu from remaining prime minister.

 But the coronavirus crisis has raised calls for an emergency unity government instead.
 Netanyahu formally extended an offer Sunday to Gantz to join a government aimed at at halting the spread of the virus, suggesting two frameworks, including one that would see an alternating leadership between them over the course of four years.

-“The state of Israel needs it.
-The people of Israel expect it,” Netanyahu said.

-But Gantz’s centrist Blue and White party seems to consider the outreach yet another ruse after what has been an extremely acrimonious campaign that included unfounded smears against Gantz.
+Gantz’s centrist Blue and White party seems to consider the outreach yet another ruse after what has been an extremely acrimonious campaign that included unfounded smears against Gantz.

-“Netanyahu, let’s not manipulate the public.
-If you’re interested in unity, why postpone your trial at 1 a.m. and send an ’emergency unity’ outline to the press, rather than sending your negotiating team to a meeting,” Gantz responded on Twitter.
-“As opposed to you, I will continue to support every appropriate governmental measure, leaving political considerations aside.
-When you get serious, we can talk.”

-His fellow party leader and former military chief Moshe Yaalon was even more blunt, comparing Netanyahu’s conduct to that of Turkey’s Recep Tayyip Erdogan.

-Against the backdrop of the public health scare, Israel’s president began a series of consultations Sunday with all the elected parties to determine who to tap as prime minister-designate.
-It typically goes to the leader of the largest party, which in this case would be Netanyahu, but could also go to Gantz if he secures more recommendations from lawmakers.

-Given the circumstances, President Reuven Rivlin has implored for a power-sharing unity deal.

-If the deadlock continues, Israel could see itself heading toward a fourth straight election, which experts say would have disastrous effects on the public’s confidence in their elected officials and electoral system — regardless of the corona crisis.
+If the deadlock continues, Israel could see itself heading toward a fourth straight election.